Create a New Project

 If this is your first time running

-you will be prompted to log in to the Pulumi service.
+pulumi commands, you may be prompted to log in to the

-in order to deliver a reliable experience.
-It is free for individual use, with features available for teams, and
+to deliver a reliable experience.
+It's free for individual use, with features available for teams, and

 self-managed options are also available.
-Hitting Enter at the prompt opens up a web browser allowing you to either sign in or sign up.
+Hitting Enter at the prompt opens a browser for you to sign in or

 After logging in, the CLI will proceed with walking you through creating a new project.